Flat Rate 101

 Flat rate pricing is a popular credit card processing price structure that offers merchants a single flat fee (usually between 2-3% of every purchase) to process a transaction.
 With flat rate pricing, the type of credit card your customer uses won’t impact your cost to process the transaction.
 Flat rate pricing makes it easy to understand what your processing fee will be on every transaction, because it’s always the same.
 However, this simplicity can prevent business owners from discovering that there are actually lower transactions fees they may be eligible for.
 In fact, most merchants are usually eligible for them.

-Many payment processors rely on confusion and misinformation to keep their merchants in the dark when it comes to understanding how credit card processing fees work.
-What many merchants don’t realize is that the fee they are charged for processing a transaction is made up of three smaller fees that are combined to create your final fee.
-The fees are:
+Does Flat Rate Pricing Cost More?Many payment processors rely on confusion and misinformation to keep their merchants in the dark when it comes to understanding how credit card processing fees work.
+What many merchants don’t realize is that the fee they are charged for processing a transaction is made up of three components that when added together culminate in your total fee.
+These are:

-Fee 3: Payment Processor Margin – The fee the payment processor takes for providing you with the ability to take payments.
+3) Payment Processor Margin – The fee the payment processor takes for providing you with the ability to take payments.